LogoOsome

 Entities are also seen as “connected” if the more than 51% in both of them is owned by a company, not a person.

-Are there any Income Tax deductions?
+Are There any Income Tax Deductions?

 You pay tax on your profits, not on your revenue.
 Thus, every expense that helped you make a profit is deductible from the taxable income.